10 Wood Sculptors to know

 Her work soon became abstract, creating smooth and elegant carvings.
 The links between the solid material and negative space make her work all the more delicate.

-8. Baselitz: sculptures that shock
+#8 Baselitz: Sculptures that shock

 The German artist Baselitz shocks and amazes.
 Born in 1938, Baselitz is famous for his scandalous artworks.
 Even during his first exhibition, he created an uproar and was accused of disturbing public order.
 He has kept up this provocative style ever since.
 In addition to creating the Neo-Expressionism movement, he is also a talented sculptor.
 His carvings are like him: controversial and raw.
 For instance, he made one wood sculpture with a chainsaw!
 Always ready to cause a stir, his sculpture Modell für eine Skulptur, which he exhibited at the Venice Biennale, resembled a man doing a Nazi salute.

-9. Juana Muller: the one forgotten by sculpture history
+9. Juana Muller: The one forgotten by sculpture history

 Unfortunately little known by the general public, Chilean sculptor Juana Muller met some of the most famous artists of her time.
 After she received a grant for her artistic studies in 1937, she went to France to learn sculpture.
 She was taught by Zadkine at la Grande Chaumière.
 Nevertheless, it was meeting Brancusi that had the greatest impact on her work.
 They were close friends and partners, for example in their collaboration Flying Tortoise.

 Muller’s favourite subject was the female form.
-From faces to figures, her carving is reminiscent of stylised masks, with impressive size and starkness.
+From faces to figures, her carving is reminiscent of stylized masks, with impressive size and starkness.
 Her work was marked by its great authenticity to the human form.
 However, she gradually moved away from figuration.
 Her artworks came close to abstraction and her references to humanity less visible.

-10. Georges Vantongerloo: the mathematical artist
+10. Georges Vantongerloo: The mathematical artist

 Belgian artist Georges Vantongerloo belonged to the artistic and architectural movement De Stijl.
 Passionate about maths and physics, Vantongerloo integrated this knowledge into his carving.
 Calculating everything, from volume to colour, he left nothing to chance.
 He even named his artworks with mathematical formulas.
 His sculptures were geometrical and abstract.
 Unlike artists like Mondrian, Vantongerloo didn’t hesitate to incorporate both straight lines and curves into his sculptures.
 In addition to his artistic work, the Belgian wrote many studies on the subject.
 Vantongerloo was indeed a pioneer in sculpture, certainly one of the great wood sculptors to know.
 Unfortunately, although he is exhibited in many major museums, he was less well-known than some of his contemporaries.